mlrun/mlrun/README.md

 ## Get started

-Start by:
+It's easy to start using MLRun:
-1. Installing MLRun using one of:
+1. Install MLRun using one of:
    - [Installing MLRun on a Kubernetes Cluster](https://docs.mlrun.org/en/latest/install/kubernetes)
    - [Install MLRun locally using Docker](https://docs.mlrun.org/en/latest/install/local-docker)
    - Or by [Using the iguazio platform](https://www.iguazio.com/docs/latest-release/)